lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Monitor the local network the RPI's are using with Wireshark & Wireshark is opened and is monitoring the local network & - & - \\
+    \textbf{1} & Monitor the local network the RPI's are using with Wireshark & Wireshark is opened and is monitoring the local network & The network is being monitored & OK \\
     \hline
     \textbf{2} & Open the Terminal UI  & A message saying "Choose the rooms for this route" and a list of all rooms appear on the UI.
-A finish and cancel option appear as well & - & - \\
+A finish and cancel option appear as well & The message appears & - \\
     \hline
-    \textbf{3} & Choose room 1, 2, and 3 & Room 1, 2 and 3 are marked & - & - \\
+    \textbf{3} & Choose room 1, 2, and 3 & Room 1, 2 and 3 are marked & The rooms are marked & - \\
     \hline
-    \textbf{4} & Navigate to and select 'Finish route' & A confirmation message saying "These are your chosen rooms" and a list of the chosen rooms appears & - & - \\
+    \textbf{4} & Navigate to and select 'Finish route' & A confirmation message saying "These are your chosen rooms" and a list of the chosen rooms appears & The list appears & - \\
     \hline
-    \textbf{5} & 'Confirm' is selected & [Wireshark] A route is sent to the server & - & - \\
+    \textbf{5} & 'Confirm' is selected & [Wireshark] A route is sent to the server & A route is sent & - \\
     \hline
-    \textbf{6} & Open the text file "routes.txt" on the server and check the contents & The file contains the list of selected rooms (1, 2 and 3) & & \\
+    \textbf{6} & Open the text file "routes.txt" on the server and check the contents & The file contains the list of selected rooms (1, 2 and 3) & The route is contained on server & \\
     \hline
-    \textbf{8} & Look at the UI & The Terminal UI displays "The route has been successfully made" and "Press Enter to close the UI" & - & - \\
+    \textbf{8} & Look at the UI & The Terminal UI displays "The route has been successfully made" and "Press Enter to close the UI" & Failed for now & - \\
     \hline
     \textbf{9} & Press Enter & The Terminal UI closes & - & - \\
     \hline